All 132 on crashed China Eastern plane confirmed dead

 “The identity of 120 victims has been determined by DNA identification.”

-The cause has mystified aviation authorities, who have scoured rugged terrain for clues in what is almost certain to be China's deadliest plane crash in nearly 30 years.
+The cause has mystified aviation authorities, who have scoured the site’s rugged terrain for clues as to what sparked China’s deadliest plane crash in nearly 30 years.

+China Eastern had earlier said the crashed plane, which was nearly seven years old, had met all airworthiness requirements pre-flight.

+Following the incident, the company launched a safety overhaul, grounding all 223 of its Boeing 737-800 aeroplanes for checks.

 The disaster provoked an unusually swift public response from President Xi Jinping, who ordered a probe into its cause as aviation authorities vowed an extensive two-week check-up of China’s vast passenger fleet.